rshawer/CS-324E/group21_assignment_6/README.txt

 In order to run the simulation, open the group21_assignment_6 file.
 Upon mouse movement, comets will be pushed away from the cursor while stars will be pushed towards it.
+The stars have inertia and gravity on them.
+They do not stay on the cursor rather they will keep on flying.
 Click the mouse to reset the simulation.